OpenEvalProject/evals/manuscripts/elife-41279/v2/manuscript.md

 Expression normalization was performed by first calculating reads per million (RPM) per BC for each replicate for both the SYN library and the combined gWT/gMUT library.
 For each BC, expression was calculated by dividing the RPMs in each RNA replicate by the DNA pool RPMs for that BC.
 Normalizing by DNA RPMs successfully removed the impact of the representation of the construct in the original pool as the calculated expression has no correlation with the DNA counts for both the SYN library and the combined gWT/gMUT.
 Within each biological replicate, the BCs corresponding to each synthetic element (SYN) or genomic sequence (gWT/gMUT) were averaged and then normalized by basal mean expression in that replicate.
 These normalized expression values were then averaged across biological replicates.
 All downstream analyses were performed in R version 3.3.3 and plotted with ggplot2 version 2.2.1.
 Expression summaries per replicate are reported in Supplementary file 1C for the SYN library, Supplementary file 1H for the gWT/gMUT library and Supplementary file 1L for the ‘mini spacer’ library.

-## Predicted occupancy
+### Predicted occupancy

 Custom code, based on Zhao and Stormo’s BEEML algorithm (Zhao et al., 2009), was used to compare sequences of interest to a provided Energy Weight Matrix (EWM) at a set protein concentration (mu) and output a predicted occupancy for that TF as in White et al. (2013).
 Briefly, an energy landscape (EWM score) is calculated by comparing all n-mers of each sequence, where n = length of provided motif, to the matrix to generate an array of individual base scores for the forward and reverse orientation of the sequence.
-Occupancy is then predicted using equation 3 for binding probability at equilibrium, (1/ (1 + e(ΔG − μ))).
-Position Frequency Matrices equivalent to the PWMs used for both SYN building block design and for scanning the mouse genome were used to generate EWMs, using the formula RT∗ ln( Freq(Base^consensus)/Freq(Base^i)) to convert the frequency of each base at each position i to a pseudo ΔΔG values for each factor (White et al., 2013).
+Occupancy is then predicted using equation 3 for binding probability at equilibrium, ($1/ (1 + e^{(ΔG − \mu)})$).
+Position Frequency Matrices equivalent to the PWMs used for both SYN building block design and for scanning the mouse genome were used to generate EWMs, using the formula $RT∗ ln( Freq(Base^{^}consensus)/Freq(Base^{^}i))$ to convert the frequency of each base at each position i to a pseudo ΔΔG values for each factor (White et al., 2013).
 Predicted occupancy (P(Occ)) for the 3-mer SYN elements was calculated for different assumed protein concentrations (mu = 0.5, 1, 2, 4, 5, 8, 10, 12) to determine at what point the SYN elements are predicted to be saturated, where P(Occ) ≅ three for each SYN element, that is: approaching one for each TFBS in the sequence.
 SYN elements were saturated by each of the four pluripotency factors at mu = 8 with the exception of the shorter Oct4 motif, which reached saturation at mu = 10.
 Occupancy of gWT and gMUT sequences was predicted for gWT and gMUT at an assumed high protein concentration of mu = 8 for Sox2, Klf4, Esrrb, and mu = 10 for Oct4, consistent with the role of these factors in mESCs.
 The predicted occupancy of each factor for matched gMUT sequences are reported in Supplementary file 2F as a feature of gWT sequences. iRF models:

 We built iterative Random Forest (iRF) models to classify our data using the R package iRF (version 2.0.0) (Basu et al., 2018).
 To run the software a model is initialized with 1/p weights for each of p features to be included in fitting the model.
 In each iteration, p features are reweighted by their Gini Importance (wk), a measure that is calculated by how purely a node, split by feature, separates the classes (Menze et al., 2009; Louppe et al., 2013).
 Default settings were used for model training, with four iterations of reweighting p features specified for each model as indicated in Supplementary files 2A and 2B.